AnalyzePlatypus/AhavasChayaSite/copy/eligibility.md

 ## Guidelines

-* Individual is an orphan or a child from a single parent home
+* Individual is an orphaned child
 * Individual is under the age of 22
 * Family is in need of financial assistance
 * All other funding options have been explored (Insurance, Government funding, etc.)